-All former graduate students who have been absent from St. Mary's for more than one calendar year must file a formal application for readmission.
+All former graduate students who have been absent from St. Mary's for more than one calendar year must file a formal application for readmission through the Registrar's Office.
 If students, during their absence from St. Mary's, attended another institution they must submit an official transcript reflecting this attendance.
 In this case the rules governing transfer credit will apply.
 Students leaving St. Mary's on academic probation or suspension, if readmitted after filing the requisite application, shall be readmitted on scholastic probation even if they attended another institution during their absence.
 Students on probation at another university will be admitted under the normal admission standards of the program in question and, if admitted, will enter on probationary status.

-Students must also consider that being absent from their graduate studies may also cause them to extend their studies beyond the 5 or 7 year time limits for degree completion.
-If this is the case, then the student in consultation with their director or adviser may also wish to request an extension of time to degree.
+Students must also consider that being absent from their graduate studies may also cause them to extend their studies beyond the time limits set for degree completion.
+If this is the case, then the student (in consultation with their program director) may also wish to request an extension of time to degree.
 This consultation must also include any implications the extension may have for the contents of the comprehensive examination.